-I have served as a teaching assistant for the following courses in the UW-Madison Geography and History departments:
+I have also taught as a teaching assistant for the following courses in the UW-Madison Geography and History departments:

 *Introduction to the City with Dr. Sarah Moore (Spring and Fall 2015; Spring 2016)